Goa – Culture and Tradition

 The costume of Goans is according to the tropical climate, generally, they wear cotton clothes.

-Men in Goa wear a western-style costume while the fisherman wears bright colored shirts, half pants, and bamboo hats and is also a popular dress among tourists.
-Goa carnival showcase the colorful and popular dresses of Goans.
+Men in Goa wear a western-style costume while the fisherman wears bright colored shirts, half pants, and bamboo hats, and is also a popular dress among tourists.
+Goa carnival showcases the colorful and popular dresses of Goans.

 Dance and Music